ShotaroKataoka/ls-Improved/README.md

 ### Example
 We have some directories like below.
 Sometimes we'd like to access best result of experiment, but it is not easy.
-If we will do it, we will have to open all of directories or note experiments_summary.txt beforehand and read it.
+If we will do it, we'll have to open all of directories or note experiments_summary.txt beforehand and read it.
 ```
 experiment_00/ experiment_01/ experiment_02/ experiment_03/ experiment_04/ experiment_05/
 ```